SasView/sasview/src/sas/guiframe/media/data_explorer_help.rst

 Freeze Theory
 -------------

-*Freeze Theory*  button generate Data from selected theory.
+The *Freeze Theory* button generates data from the selected theory.

+NOTE!
 This operation can only be performed when theory labels are selected.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ